risingwavelabs/risingwave-docs/docs/sql/commands/sql-alter-view.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-alter-view/" />
 </head>

-The `ALTER VIEW` command modifies the definition of a view.
+The `ALTER VIEW` command modifies the metadata of a view.
 To use this command, you must own the view.

 ## Syntax